 Do not deny Jesus

 In our daily lives, decisions often come surrounded by pressure, fear, or uncertainty.
-Many people allow circumstances, opinions, or even emotions to guide their choices, without stopping to reflect on the eternal consequences of what they decide.
-When it comes to salvation, this reality becomes even more serious, because it is not a simple or temporary decision, but one that impacts our present life and our eternity.
+Many allow circumstances, opinions, habits, friends, or emotions to guide their choices.
+They do not stop to ask what God says, what Scripture teaches, or what will happen if they continue walking far from Christ.
+When it comes to salvation, this reality becomes even more serious, because salvation is not a temporary matter.
+It is not a social custom, a family tradition, or an emotional reaction.
+It is the gracious work of God by which sinners are forgiven, reconciled, and brought from death to life.

 Whosoever therefore shall confess me before men, him will I confess also before my Father which is in heaven.